shoyip/SerProtAlign/README.md

 We then use this new alignment as a seed alignment and proceed as described previously.

+**TODO**: use another structural alignment technique because this one is made for big datasets, like mTM-align.
+However it does not on a low-end PC, so it should be done on a more powerful computer.

 ## The new SSN-based alignment

 The Sequence Similarity Network based alignment was proposed in a paper by Copp